-Alternative therapies, such as Tai Chi and dance therapy have been shown to improve postural stability and balance, which can help prevent falls.
+Alternative therapies, such as Tai Chi, yoga, and dance therapy have been shown to improve postural stability and balance, which can help prevent falls.

 Movement strategy training has been demonstrated in small studies to improve quality of life, walking, balance and overall function, but requires persistent and continuous application in order to maintain benefit.

 Speech therapy has been suggested as a method to assist in improving hypophonia, and studies have demonstrated improvement over several years, provided treatment remains ongoing.

 Alonso-Frech F, Sanahuja JJ, Rodriguez AM.
 Exercise and physical therapy in early management of Parkinson disease.
 Neurologist.
 2011;17(6 Suppl 1):S47-S53.

 Complementary therapies.
 Parkinson’s Disease Foundation website.
 Available at: http://www.pdf.org/en/comp%5Ftherapies.
 Accessed November 29, 2016.

 Li F, Harmer P, Fitzgerald K, et al. Tai chi and postural stability in patients with Parkinsons disease.
 N Engl J Med.
 2012;366(6):511-519.